ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

      ]
  ```

-In order for the content to be consistent it is recommenced to combine the information for an article into a single object (`{ }`), instead of having separate objects, one that displays summary and one that displays content.
-We have implemented this and will explain this in details for the
-`imbd.json` file in section 7.2.
+In order for the content to be consistent it is recommenced to combine the information for an article into a single object (`{ }`), instead of having separate objects, one that displays summary and another one that displays content.
+We have implemented this and will explain this in details for the `imbd.json` file in section 7.2.